Want to checkout our Free Trial?

 This technology can work with a high resolution of 10-50 μm with a high printing speed of up to 10,000 droplets.
 It has highly precise control over the creation of the scaffold.
 However, it cannot use high cell density bioinks as it can cause clogging.
 It is impossible to create 3D structures vertically in this method.

-Challenges and Hurdles in 3D Bioprinting of Tissues and Organs
+3D Bioprinting Challenges in Creating Tissues and Organs

 image-depicting-the-benefits-of-3d-bioprinting